 (ii) 'Medical need' does not include common medical conditions supported in mainstream schools, such as asthma or allergies.
 'Social need' does not include a parent's wish that a child attends the school because of a child's aptitude or ability or because their friends attend the school or because of routine childminding arrangements.
 Priority will be given to those children whose evidence establishes that they have a demonstrable and significant need to attend a particular school.
 Equally this priority will apply to children whose evidence establishes that a family member's physical or mental health or social needs mean that they have a demonstrable and significant need to attend a particular school.
 Evidence must confirm the circumstances of the case and must set out why the child should attend a particular school and why no other school could meet the child's needs.
-Providing evidence does not guarantee that a child will be given priority at a particular school and in each case a decision will be made based on the merits of the case and whether the evidence demonstrates that a placement should be made at one school above any other.
+Providing evidence does not guarantee that a child will be given priority at a particular school and in each case a decision will be made by the school and a panel of Local Authority senior officers based on the merits of the case and whether the evidence demonstrates that a placement should be made at one school above any other.

 (iii) 'Staff' includes all those on the payroll of the school who (specific to clause (1)) have been an employee continuously for two years at the time of application.
-'Children of staff' refers to situations where the staff member is the natural parent, the legal guardian, or a resident step parent.
+'Children of staff' refers to situations where the staff member is the natural parent, the legal guardian or a resident step parent.

-(iv) A map of the school's catchment area can be viewed on the school's details page on the Hampshire County Council website www.hants.gov.uk/educationandlearning/findaschool.
+(iv) The catchment area is a geographical area from which children may be afforded priority for admission to a particular school.
+A map of the school's catchment area can be viewed on the school's details page on the Hampshire County Council website www.hants.gov.uk/educationandlearning/findaschool.